Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

-In Fig.~\ref{fig:temp_march_cylinder}, DIANO using the 2D linearized VTE (Eq.~\ref{vte1}) is shown, presenting the latent vorticity fields at $t^n$ and the marched solution at $t^{n+1}$ in Fig.~\ref{fig:temp_march_cylinder}b, along with the corresponding predicted output vorticity field at $t^{n+1}$ in Fig.~\ref{fig:temp_march_cylinder}c.
-With a strong compression ratio of $16$, the latent space clearly captures the asymmetric von Kármán vortex street with distinct directionality, establishing a direct correspondence with the ground truth vorticity field.
+In Fig~\ref{fig:temp_march_cylinder}, DIANO operating with the 2D linearized VTE (Eq.~\ref{vte1}) is presented, showing the latent vorticity fields at $t^n$ and the temporally marched solution at $t^{n+1}$ in Fig.~\ref{fig:temp_march_cylinder}b, along with the corresponding predicted output vorticity field at $t^{n+1}$ in Fig.~\ref{fig:temp_march_cylinder}c.
+With a strong compression ratio of $256$, the latent space clearly captures the asymmetric von Kármán vortex street with distinct directionality, establishing a direct correspondence with the ground truth vorticity field.
 Compared to the latent field at $t^n$, the vortices are advected as expected at $t^{n+1}$; the change is subtle since only two consecutive vorticity snapshots are considered.
-Additionally, a clockwise vortex appears at the extreme downstream end in both latent flow fields, which is not present in the ground truth.
-While this may initially appear spurious, however, it is physically consistent, reflecting the correct vorticity directionality (clockwise rotation).
-As anticipated, the decoder reconstructs the future vorticity field accurately using the marched latent field, as shown in Fig.~\ref{fig:temp_march_cylinder}c.
+Additionally, a clockwise vortex appears at the extreme downstream end in both latent flow fields, which is partially present in the ground truth.
+While this may initially appear spurious, it is indeed physically relevant, correctly reflecting the vorticity directionality (clockwise rotation).
+As anticipated, the decoder subsequently reconstructs the future vorticity field accurately using the marched latent field, as shown in Fig.~\ref{fig:temp_march_cylinder}c.